matter-labs/era-contracts/docs/other/L1 smart contracts.md

 burn the funds on L2, allowing the user to reclaim them through the `finalizeWithdrawal` function on the `SharedBridge` (more in hyperchain section).

-More about L1->L2 operations can be found [here](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/Smart%20contract%20Section/Handling%20L1→L2%20ops%20on%20zkSync.md).
+More about L1->L2 operations can be found [here](./Handling%20L1→L2%20ops%20on%20zkSync.md).

 L2 -> L1 communication, in contrast to L1 -> L2 communication, is based only on transferring the information, and not on the transaction execution on L1.
-The full description of the mechanism for sending information from L2 to L1 can be found [here](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/Smart%20contract%20Section/Handling%20pubdata.md).
+The full description of the mechanism for sending information from L2 to L1 can be found [here](./Standard%20pubdata%20format.md).

+The Mailbox facet also facilitates L1<>L3 communications for those chains that settle on top of Gateway.
+The user interfaces for those are identical to the L1<>L2 communication described above.
+To learn more about L1<>L3 communication works, check out this document (FIXME: link)

 ### ExecutorFacet

-A contract that accepts L2 batches, enforces data availability and checks the validity of zk-proofs.
-For more information on how pubdata is parsed, processed please refer to this [doc](./Pubdata%20Post%204844.md) on pubdata post EIP-4844 and this [one](./Handling%20pubdata.md) detailing out the contents.
+A contract that accepts L2 batches, enforces data availability via DA validators and checks the validity of zk-proofs.
+You can read more about DA validators in this docuemnt (FIXME :link).

 The state transition is divided into three stages: